buildtool/build-tools/README.md

 Configuration and setup is done in `.buildtools.yaml` files.
 Those files must be present in the project folder or upwards in the directory structure.
 This lets you create a common `.buildtools.yaml` file to be used for a set of projects.
-The `.buildtools.yaml` files will be merged together, with the file closest to the project being applied last.
+The `.buildtools.yaml` files will be merged together, and settings from file closest to the project being used first.

 Example: